 Caribbean Weather in April

 In April, it’s really hot across the Caribbean.
 The temperature usually goes up to about 85°F (29°C).
-Trinidad claims the title of the hottest location, with an average high of 91°F (33°C), whereas the Bahamas offers a cooler climate with an average high of 82°F (27°C).
+Trinidad claims the title of the hottest location, with an average high of 91°F (33°C).
+In contrast, the Bahamas offers a cooler climate with an average high of 82°F (27°C).

-Puerto Rico’s wet season begins in April, with the island averaging almost five inches of rain during April.
+Puerto Rico’s wet season begins in April, with the island averaging almost five inches of rain that month.

 April is the perfect month for swimming and water activities in the Caribbean, where the average ocean temperature reaches a warm 27°C (80°F).